Guardians vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has three doubles, a triple, four home runs, 17 walks and 10 RBI (24 total hits).
-He has stolen five bases.
+- Torres has put up 25 hits with four doubles, a triple, four home runs and 17 walks.
+He has driven in 10 runs with five stolen bases.

-- Torres has recorded a base hit in two straight games.
-During his last five outings he is hitting .158 with a home run and an RBI.
+- Torres will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .158 with a double.

 Torres Recent Games